Lululemon murder: Murder

-During the investigation, it came to light that an employee and a manager at the Apple Store next door had heard an altercation through the wall the previous evening; surveillance footage from inside the Apple Store shows them standing next to the shared wall, then walking away, while a security guard sits nearby listening to music on an iPod.
+During the investigation, it came to light that an employee and a manager at the Apple Store next door heard an altercation through the wall the previous evening; surveillance footage from inside the Apple Store shows them standing next to the shared wall, then walking away, while a security guard sits nearby listening to music on an iPod.
 The employee testified at Norwood's trial that she heard women arguing, one saying "Talk to me.
 Don't do this.
 Talk to me.
 What's going on?", followed by screams, sounds of something or someone being hit or dragged, and a weak voice saying "God help me...please help me."
 The manager testified that he thought the noise was "just drama."

 Police also found blood in Murray's car, which was identified at the trial as a mix of Norwood's blood and Murray's.
-When they asked Norwood whether she had moved the car, which was found at a farmer's market three blocks away, she admitted that she had.
-She claimed the men inside had ordered her to, and told her that if she didn't come back in 10 minutes, they would kill her.
-She also said that she had seen a police officer while she was moving the vehicle, but hadn't spoken to him.
+Norwood admitted to moving her car, which was found at a farmer's market three blocks away.
+She claimed the men ordered her to, and told her that if she didn't come back in 10 minutes, they would kill her.
+She also said that she saw a police officer while she was moving the vehicle, but did not speak to him.

 Norwood was arrested a week after the slaying, and charged with first-degree murder.
 Statements by police officials and testimony during the trial indicated that on the evening of the murder, Murray and Norwood checked each others' bags for unpaid merchandise, a routine security procedure at Lululemon and other retail stores.
-Murray found a pair of pants in Norwood's bag, and called their manager after she left the store.
+Murray found a pair of pants in Norwood's bag, and called the manager after she left the store.
 The manager said she would deal with it in the morning.
 A few minutes later, Norwood called Murray to say she'd forgotten something, and asked Murray to return to the store and let her in.
 When Murray arrived, Norwood attacked her, moved her car, then staged the scene to look like a robbery.
-Norwood put on a pair of men's shoes to track blood across the floor; tossing mops, broom, and chairs around the store; and finally cut herself, binding her own wrists and ankles with zipties.
+Norwood put on a pair of men's shoes to track blood across the floor; tossing mops, broom, and chairs around the store; cut herself; and bound her own wrists and ankles with zipties.